prometheus/node_exporter/https/README.md

 ```
 tls_config:
-  # Certificate and key files for server to use to authenticate to client
+  # Certificate and key files for server to use to authenticate to client.
   cert_file: <filename>
   key_file: <filename>

   # Server policy for client authentication.
-Maps to ClientAuth Policies
+Maps to ClientAuth Policies.
   # For more detail on clientAuth options: [ClientAuthType](https://golang.org/pkg/crypto/tls/#ClientAuthType)
   [ client_auth_type: <string> | default = "NoClientCert" ]

-  # CA certificate for client certificate authentication to the server
+  # CA certificate for client certificate authentication to the server.
   [ client_ca_file: <filename> ]

+  # Minimum TLS version that is acceptable.
+  [ min_version: <string> | default = "TLS1.2" ]

+  # Maximum TLS version that is acceptable.
+  [ max_version: <string> | default = "TLS1.3" ]

+  # List of supported cipher suites for TLS versions up to TLS 1.2.
+If empty,
+  # Go default cipher suites are used.
+Available cipher suites are documented
+  # below.
+  [ cipher_suites:
+    - <string> ] ]

+  # Disable HTTP/2 support.
+This can not be toggled on the fly.
+  [ disable_http2: <bool> | default = false ]

+  # prefer_server_cipher_suites controls whether the server selects the
+  # client's most preferred ciphersuite, or the server's most preferred
+  # ciphersuite.
+If true then the server's preference, as expressed in
+  # the order of elements in CipherSuites, is used.
+  [ prefer_server_cipher_suites: <bool> | default = false ]

+  # session_tickets_disabled may be set to true to disable session ticket and
+  # PSK (resumption) support.
+  [ session_tickets_disabled: <bool> | default = false ]

+  # Elliptic curves that will be used in an ECDHE handshake, in preference
+  # order.
+Available supported groups are documented below.
+  [ supported_groups:
+    - <string> ] ]

 # List of usernames and hashed passwords that have full access to the web
 # server via basic authentication.
 If empty, no basic authentication is